-Figure 11 shows a scatterplot of the radar-derived and MAR-estimated accumulation rates.
-These values are not well correlated (Pearson correlation coefficient $r^2 = 0.2$ ) and have large RMSE (0.24 m. w.e. $a^{-1}$ ), emphasizing that further improvements in accumulation-rate modeling and measurements are needed, particularly over the southeast and northwest GrIS.
+Figure 11 shows a scatter plot of the radar-derived and MAR-estimated accumulation rates.
+These values are not well correlated (Pearson correlation coefficient $r^2 =$ 0.2) and have large root-mean-square errors (RMSEs) (0.24 m. w.e. a-1), emphasizing that further improvements in accumulation-rate modeling and measurements are needed, particularly over the southeastern and northwestern GrIS.